North Korea Test-Fires Most Powerful Missile Since 2017

 "Kim has been withholding his appetite for testing and provocations," Soo Kim, an analyst at the RAND Corporation, told AFP.

-The frenzy of missiles aims to remind the world that "the Kim regime hears external discussions of its domestic weaknesses," said Leif Easley, a professor at Ewha University.
+The frenzy of missiles aims to remind the world that "the Kim regime hears external discussions of its domestic weaknesses", said Leif-Eric Easley, a professor at Ewha University.

-"It wants to remind Washington and Seoul that trying to topple it would be too costly," he added.
+"It wants to remind Washington and Seoul that trying to topple it would be too costly."

 The string of launches in 2022 comes at a delicate time in the region, with Kim's sole major ally China set to host the Winter Olympics next month and South Korea gearing up for a presidential election in March.